defenseunicorns/uds-cli/adr/0002-runner.md

 ## Context

-Due to frustration with current build tooling (ie. Makefiles) and the need for a more custom build system for UDS, we have decided to experiment with new feature in UDS CLI called UDS Runner.
+Due to frustration with current build tooling (ie. Makefiles) and the need for a more custom build system for UDS, we have decided to experiment with new a feature in UDS CLI called UDS Runner.
 This feature will allow users to define and run complex build-related workflows in a simple, declarative way, based on existing functionality in Zarf Actions.

 ### Alternatives

 #### Make
-Aside from concerns around syntax, maintainability and personal preference, we wanted a tool that we could universally use in all environments (dev, CI, prod, etc), and could support creating and deploying Zarf packages and UDS bundles.
+Aside from concerns around syntax, maintainability and personal preference, we wanted a tool that we could use in all environments (dev, CI, prod, etc), and could support creating and deploying Zarf packages and UDS bundles.
 After becoming frustrated with several overly-large and complex Makefiles to perform these tasks, the team decided to explore additional tooling outside of Make.

 #### Task
 According to the [official docs](https://taskfile.dev/) "Task is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make."
 This project was evaluated during a company Dash Days event and was found to be a good fit for our needs.
 However, due to the context of the larger UDS ecosystem, we are largely unable to bring in projects that have primarily non-US contributors.